ansys/pysystem-coupling/doc/source/examples/index.rst

 ========
 Examples
 ========
 End-to-end examples show how you can use PySystemCoupling.
-If the PySystemCoupling ``ansys-systemcoupling-core`` package is installed on your machine, you can download these examples as Python files or Jupyter notebooks and run them locally.
+If the ``ansys-systemcoupling-core`` package is installed on your machine, you can download these examples as Python files or Jupyter notebooks and run them locally.

 .. toctree::
    :maxdepth: 1